-All developments on allocated sites will be expected to demonstrate:
+All developments on allocated sites should demonstrate:

-- a) an appropriate landscape led design in accordance with the Village Design Statement; - b) an appropriate density and layout which reflects and respects local character; - c) appropriate access for vehicles and pedestrians (eg footway access along Oxhill Road to Site 3) and adequate parking arrangements; and - d) suitable and sustainable drainage proposals.
+- a) an appropriate landscape led design in accordance with the Village Design Statement; - b) an appropriate density and layout which reflects and respects local character; - c) as appropriate to their overall yield that they deliver affordable homes to development plan standards; - d) appropriate access for vehicles and pedestrians and adequate parking arrangements; and - e) suitable and sustainable drainage proposals.

 6.3.0.1 Housing in Tysoe has developed on a slow and small-scale basis.
-The 1985 "Domesday Reloaded" entry for Tysoe records 351 dwellings [15].
-Analysis of the most recent available data from the 2011 Census Data shows 511 dwellings [16].
+The 1985 "Domesday Reloaded" entry for Tysoe records 351 dwellings [11].
+Analysis of the most recent available data from the 2011 Census Data shows 511 dwellings [12].
 Over the period 1985-2011 an average of six additional dwellings per year were added.

-6.3.0.2 In the period from 2011 to 2018 new houses have been built at a rate of 3 per year.
-This trend is comparable to the growth envisaged in the District Council's Core Strategy [17].
+63.0.2 In the period from 2011 to 2019 new houses have been built at a rate of approximately 3 per year.
+This trend is comparable to the growth envisaged in the District Council's Core Strategy [13].

 6.3.0.3 Some 16 sites were considered in the Plan process, each being assessed on their suitability for development and their impact on their surroundings - e.g. natural environment, heritage assets, biodiversity etc. and categorized as providing either a "good", "moderate" or "poor" opportunity for development.
-The assessments of all 16 are detailed in full in the references [18].
-These three sites were all assessed as providing a good opportunity for development (see site assessments 2, 4 and 6).
+The assessments of all 16 are detailed in full in the references [14].
+These two sites were assessed as providing a good opportunity for development (see site assessments 4 and 6).
 All other sites were assessed as providing either moderate or poor opportunities.

-6.3.0.4 The three chosen sites are considered to provide capacity for approximately 18 new dwellings.
-If these sites are developed in the Plan period, together with the sites for which planning has already been granted but on which no houses have yet been built, then the market housing stock in Tysoe will continue to grow at around three houses per year.
+6.3.0.4 If these sites are developed in the Plan period, together with the sites for which planning has already been granted but on which no houses have yet been built, then the market housing stock in Tysoe will continue to grow at a modest level.
 Such growth should be sustainable and will support the various amenities already provided in the village (the shop, post office, sports and social clubs etc.) as well as potentially providing an increased population of children needed to maintain the school's viability.
+The specific yield of the two allocated sites will be determined by detailed design and development work.
+However, at this stage it is anticipated that site 1 may yield approximately two dwellings and site 2 may yield approximately 13 dwellings

-6.3.0.5 The three identified sites are all within the current envelope of the built environment of the village, a condition which was identified by many residents as being an important factor in any future development.
+6.3.0.5 The two identified sites are within the current envelope of the built environment of the village, a condition which was identified by many residents as being an important factor in any future development.

-6.3.0.6 The owner of Site 3 has agreed to consider developing a scheme to provide affordable housing units together with a number of market houses on the site.
-Site 3 may be developed in conjunction with Site 2 which is adjacent to it and in the same ownership.
+6.3.0.6 The owner of Site 2 has agreed to consider developing a scheme to provide affordable housing units together with a number of market houses on the site.
+Site 2 may be developed in conjunction with Site 1 which is adjacent to it and in the same ownership.
 The Parish Council would support in principle such an affordable scheme and would seek to manage the units through a local Housing Association for the benefit of Tysoe residents.
+The general requirement for the delivery of affordable homes is included within the list of site development criteria in Housing Policy 2.